 HL7 FHIR standard STU3 http://hl7.org/fhir/STU3/index.html

-6.6.X.2 Trigger Events

-Upon patient handoff from the paramedicine care to the receiving facility care, a paramedicine care summary bundle is created and sent to the receiving facility using Provide Document Bundle [ITI-65] transaction.

 6.6.X.3 Message Semantics

 The Transport Data creator shall initiate a Provide Document Bundle Request [ITI-65] transaction providing a bundle as specified in this section.
 FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing the DocumentManifest resource, one or more DocumentReference Resources, zero or more List Resources, and zero or more Binary Resources to the Document Recipient.
 Refer to ITI TF-3: 4.5.1 for details on the FHIR Resources and how Document Sharing metadata attributes are mapped.
 The media type of the HTTP body shall be either application/fhir+json or application/fhir+xml.